omukazu/Othello-AI/README.md

 3. the color of a player who makes a next move
 4. next move (expressed by an integer from -1 to 63)

-This script only extracts the winner's actions to select one from more than two valid moves.
+This script only extracts the winner's actions to select from more than one valid moves.

 ### Create Dataset
-Run the following command, and train/validation data will be created in the same directory as the input file.
+Run the following command, and train/validation data will be created in the same directory as an input file.
 ```
-$ python scripts/create_dataset.py data/restored.txt --train-size  100 --valid-size 10
+$ python scripts/create_dataset.py data/restored.txt --train-size {train-size} --valid-size {valid-size}
 ```
-You may fail to create dataset if too large size is specified.
+You may fail to create dataset if too large number is specified.

 ## Environment
 ```